Board and Advisors

 Mr. Olson received his B.S. degree from Drake University in 1963, his J.D. from the University of Michigan in 1966 and a Diploma in Law from Oxford University, England, in 1967, at which time he was the recipient of a Ford Foundation fellowship.

-Paul Sagan, Executive Vice Chairman of Akamai Technologies, joined the company in October 1998.
+Mr. Sagan also remains Vice Chairman of Akamai Technologies, a company he joined in October 1998.
 Mr. Sagan was elected to the Akamai Board of Directors in January 2005, and he became CEO in April 2005 and served as chief executive through 2012.
 He also served as President of Akamai from May 1999 until September 2010, and again from October 2011 through December 2012.

 Previously, Mr. Sagan served as senior advisor to the World Economic Forum from 1997 to 1998, consulting to the Geneva-based organization on information technology for the world’s 1,000 foremost multinational corporations.